binniehoang/employmentprojection/README.md

 # employmentprojection
-using neural network to predict trend of employment 2024
+using machine learning algorithms to help visualize trend